Ayush-kumar-123/Infinite-scroll-with-random-user-api/README.md

 It uses react-infinite-scroll-component which is open source.

-1.After creating React app using ->npm create-react-app .
+1.After creating React app using ->npx create-react-app .

 2.you can replace these files in src folder of the app.
 <img width="960" alt="image" src="https://github.com/Ayush-kumar-123/Infinite-scroll-with-random-user-api/assets/59064249/f84bc524-ef6d-4688-8f83-cb6b3d5e947b">